 In the summer of 2019 Hillary’s work was on exhibit in the group show Welcome to the Multiverse at Plaxall Gallery in Long Island City, her work was included in The Royal Society of American Art (RSOAA) summer invitational group exhibit Ruin in Brooklyn, New York.
 Her photograph Formation continued on its journey to the 2019 non-members Photography Open at the prestigious Salmagundi Club in Manhattan.
 Hillary’s work was on exhibit at the Albany Irish Heritage Museum this summer as a part of the SPS Traveling exhibits.
 Six pieces of her work from her travels through Northern Ireland were on exhibit through September 2019.

-In 2020, Hillary will exploring new work and mediums.
+In 2020, Hillary will be exploring new work and mediums.